Confederate Secret Service: The bounty law

 This attracted the attention of entrepreneurs.
-Horace Hunley put together a group of investors to finance the submarine that bears his name, hoping to profit from the bounties.
+Horace Lawson Hunley organized a group of investors to finance the submarine H. L. Hunley that bears his name, hoping to profit from the bounties.
 Private individuals with engineering experience such as E. C. Singer, C. Williams, and Zere McDaniel developed and patented new torpedoes and fuses.

 Special and detached service

 The coal torpedo

 Developed by Thomas Courtenay of the Confederate Secret Service, coal torpedoes were hollow metal castings resembling a lump of coal.
 The castings were filled with powder and then secreted in the coal bunker of enemy vessels.
 When the coal replicas were shoveled into the fire boxes of ship's boilers, the resulting explosions either damaged or sank the ship.
 A hollowed out piece of wood filled with powder was used against river steamers.
 These could be concealed in the fuel piles of cord wood stacked along the river banks.

-Active measures operations

-The Dahlgren Affair incensed Jefferson Davis and the Confederate leadership.
-Combined with the desperate, dismal fortunes on the battlefield, the secret service was re-invigorated in 1864.
-It was involved in the 19 October 1864 St. Albans Raid in Vermont by personnel in Canada, the arson plans/attacks in northern cities, and future Kentucky governor Blackburn's biological warfare plot.
-Many historians believe the attempted John Wilkes Booth plots in the assassination of President Lincoln in August 1864 and April 1865 may have been connected to the Secret Service which was seen as reciprocation for the Stanton's Dahlgren orders.
-This is argued in the Edward Steers, Jr. book, Blood on the Moon: The Assassination of Abraham Lincoln.